-For many retirees, paying for out-of-pocket medical expenses will become a huge drain on their retirement savings.
-These expenses include everything not covered by Medicare and the various supplemental medical plans, as well as long-term care expenses.
-Remember, Medicare does not pay for long-term care!
+For many retirees, paying for out of pocket medical expenses will become a huge drain on their retirement savings.
+These expenses include everything not covered by Medicare and supplemental medical plans, as well as long-term care expenses.
+Remember, Medicare does not pay for non-skilled long-term care!

 The Price Tag for LTC

-According to Fidelity Investments, couples now approaching retirement may spend upwards of $250,000*, or about $12,000 per year, on out-of-pocket expenses, including co-pays for medical care and prescription drugs (based on an average of 20+ years spent in retirement).
+According to Fidelity Investments, couples now approaching retirement may spend upwards of $250,000, or about $12,000 per year, on out-of-pocket expenses, including co-pays for medical care and prescription drugs.
+(This is based on an average of 20+ years spent in retirement.)